Drunken driver injures 28 at New Orleans Mardi Gras parade

 A pickup truck driven by a man who appeared to be "highly intoxicated" plowed into a crowd of spectators watching the main Mardi Gras parade in New Orleans on Saturday, sending more than 20 people to the hospital, police said.

+Five people were being treated at hospital trauma centres, and an investigation is ongoing, police said.

-Police immediately apprehended the pickup driver, who according to eyewitnesses interviewed by Fox television affiliate WVEU-TV appeared disheveled, glassy-eyed and under the influence of drugs or alcohol.
+Police immediately apprehended the pickup driver, who according to eyewitnesses interviewed by Fox television affiliate WVEU-TV appeared dishevelled, glassy-eyed and under the influence of drugs or alcohol.

+Mayor Mitch Landrieu in a statement referred to the suspect as a "drunk driver."

 Video footage from the scene showed pandemonium immediately following the early evening incident, but the Krewe of Endymion parade, the largest and most popular of numerous Mardi Gras season parades in New Orleans, continued with little or no interruption.

-A total of 28 people were injured, 21 of whom were taken to a local hospital, including one police officer.
+A total of 28 people were injured, 21 of whom were taken to local hospitals, including one police officer.
 Seven others who were hurt declined transport, Police Chief Michael Harrison told a news conference.

 Local media reports said 12 people were initially listed as critically injured.